mattlewis92/angular-bluebird-promises/README.md

 Simply use $q as you normally would.
 It will function exactly as before, however you will now have bluebirds additional API methods available as well on all promises throughout your angular app.

+## $q.all vs. bluebird Promise.all

+The behavior of the `$q.all(...)` function is actually a combination of bluebird's `Promise.props` and `Promise.all` function depending on whether an object or an array is passed, respectively.
+This behavior is preserved such that calling `$q.all` with an object will pass through to `Promise.props` while calling it with an array will pass through to `Promise.all`.

 ## Unhandled rejections

 By default the value of onPossiblyUnhandledRejection is set to angular.noop.
 You **can and should** override this with your own handler in order to catch uncaught errors.
 For example: